Create effective responsive display ads

 - Consider setting your ad rotations to optimize automatically.

 Why: Improving ads is a trial-and-error process.
 With many ad tests running, it may be difficult to keep track of all of those moments when statistical significance is reached.

 Get started: Change the ad rotation setting for your Display campaign.

 - Rotate in fresh display ads every few weeks.
 If you’re using responsive display ads, swap out poor performing creative assets for new ones.

 Why: Even great banners can become less effective over time.
 Ad rotation prevents people from developing ad fatigue.

-For more best practices on the Google Display Network, check out our guide Making the Most of Display Advertising.
+To learn more best practices for Google Display ads, check out our guide Making the Most of Display Advertising.